franBec/pollitoDev/content/en/blog/2023-12-28-contract-driven-dev.md

 Well two things...

-- Having your library to do it all it might be not the way to go: some coworkers mentions that usually generates more boilerplate than needed, and that they have to play around the boilerplate generated cause is not exactly what needed.
+- Having your library to do it all it might be not the way to go: some coworkers mention that usually generates more boilerplate than needed, and that they have to play around the boilerplate generated cause is not exactly what needed.
 I think this is mostly caused by the learning curve.

 But my main reason is...